opensourcedesign/opensourcedesign.github.io/content/jobs/2025-08-23-design-our-new-project-logo.md

   - pep <pep@bouah.net>
   - ''
 github_handle: ''
-tags: [logo, design, xmpp, jabber, mushrooms]
+tags: [logo, design, xmpp, mushrooms]
 date: '2025-08-23T14:16:41.212Z'
 ---
 Muchrooms is a new(ish) project, it is a Jabber/XMPP group chat implementation in Rust.
 It focuses on testing, moderation and privacy.
 I recently got a grant from NLnet to work on it.